Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-swift.md

 3. Run **SwiftyApprowExample** with iOS simulator or device.

-4. Test and check data with web console [https://console.approw.com](https://console.approw.com)
+4. Test and check data with web console: [https://console.approw.com](https://console.approw.com).

 ## How to use